 Add an image in Keynote on Mac

-You can add photos and graphics to any slide and replace media place holders with your own images.
-You can add photos from a photo library, drag them from a website or from the Finder, or take a photo on a nearby iPhone or iPad.
+You can add photos, graphics, and SVG images to any slide and replace media placeholders with your own images.
+You can add images from a photo library, drag them from a website or from the Finder, or take a photo with a nearby iPhone or iPad.

 Add or replace an image

 Drag an image from your computer or a webpage to a media placeholder or anywhere else on the slide or the workspace around it.
 See Add workspace around a slide.

 Click in the bottom-right corner of a media placeholder, then select an image from a photo library.

 Click in the toolbar, choose Photos or Videos, navigate to the image you want to use, then drag it to the slide or to a media placeholder.

 Click to select the image you want to replace, then in the Format sidebar, click the Image tab.
 Click Replace, then choose an image.
 The new image retains the dimensions of the original.

 If you can’t replace an image on a slide, the image may be locked or grouped.